jonasschneider/cor/README.md

 [x] Print something on the serial console
 [x] Set up debugging symbols & stack traces for stage2 kernel code [ ] ELF userspace binary loader
-  [-] Make a minimal ELF that uses statically linked kernel functions to print something [x] Make a minimal ELF that somehow signals that it's executing (HLT) [ ] Implement MVP ELF loader in stage2
+  [x] Make a minimal ELF that uses statically linked kernel functions to print something [x] Make a minimal ELF that somehow signals that it's executing (HLT) [x] Implement MVP ELF loader in stage2
-  [ ] Memory management
+  [x] Load ELF into virtual memory
-[ ] Implement syscall basics (choose INT 0x14 for fun, maybe start with just exit, then write) [ ] permanent ring switch when starting init (except for syscalls) [ ] Create an actual toolchain
+[ ] Implement syscall basics (choose INT 0x14 for fun, maybe start with just exit, then write) [ ] permanent ring switch when starting init (except for syscalls) [ ] Process table / Process memory page table management [ ] Create an actual toolchain
   [x] Make a "hello world" binary that runs on host Linux and is as static as it gets (no libc) [ ] appropriately mod dietlibc for our syscall semantics